 Instructions to applicants: Please carefully examine the research interests of the research members in this network who can serve as supervisors.
 Detailed descriptions of the research opportunities can be found at the websites of potential Supervisors listed on the Mentors page.
 Only applicants sponsored by supervisors who are members of the CD network are eligible to apply.
 We strongly recommend that applicants first contact the prospective Supervisors via email to determine whether they are accepting undergraduate students for summer 2018 in the Complex Dynamics Training grant.
 Due to the limited number of awards (4), only one application per applicant and one application per supervisor will be considered.
 Please complete the application form below, obtain all required signatures, and email the completed form to the email address listed on the form:

 Applications must include an official transcript of undergraduate training, sent directly from the home university in email or addressed to the Program Coordinator, Dept of Psychology, McGill University, 1205 Dr. Penfield Ave, Montreal QC H3A1B1.
 Applications must be received by 5pm EDT, Thursday, March 15, 2018 and should be submitted by email to email@example.com as (scanned) attachments.
 Please note that applications MUST show signatures of applicants and supervisors.
 Applications will be judged on: student's academic record; research match to supervisor and training grant goals; and balance across training themes.
+The undergraduate awards will be distributed across at least 2 of the 6 member university sites.
 All students accepted into the program will be notified by April 30, and are expected to participate in CD-Create activities during the award.

 Instructions to supervisors: Please read and sign page 2 of the trainee's application.
 Supervisors are expected to provide a minimum of $1125 toward the applicant's stipend.
 Supervisors are also expected to have submitted the CD-Tutorials Form [.doc], which is required from training grant members before they apply to serve as supervisors on CD undergraduate fellowship applications.
 If you have submitted the Tutorials form for a previous competition you DO NOT need to re-submit it.